-We announced a while back that the Home Depot Foundation was donating some closet organizers and cabinets for our O’Hana House.
+We announced a while back that the Home Depot Foundation was donating some closet organizers and cabinets for our recovery house for women and children.
 And now they’ve arrived!

 This is a big deal for the women and children who live there.
 While we have made the bedrooms of this sober living home nice — including a number of recent renovations and repairs — it doesn’t have adequate closet space.